xenia-manager/Database/README.md

 # Xenia Manager Database

 This repository serves as a centralized public database for Xbox 360 game compatibility, patches, and related metadata, intended for use with [Xenia Manager](https://github.com/xenia-manager/xenia-manager).
-Its goal is to provide a unified source for comprehensive information about Xbox 360 games.

 ---